heyymohit/quote-generator/README.md

 # quote-generator
-An implementation of freeCodeCamp javascipt challenge
+An implementation of freeCodeCamp Javascript DOM manipulation challenge